 As much as it might seem scary to you knowing that the whole support of the Pro BB is based only on two parts – upper & drop-in midsole, there’s absolutely nothing to be worried about.
 Nike pulled it off again.

 The sidewalls of the drop-in midsole act like an internal heel counter in the back, at the same time, giving your foot a wall to counter your lateral movements, which is helped by fuse backing & QuadMesh itself to make up for great lock-down where needed the most.
 Real talk, that QuadMesh did withstand the lateral force almost on the same level as the Jordan WhyNot Zero.2 with those 101 layers in place.
 That’s what I call high tech.
 Surely impressive stuff.

 Oh, one more thing, although the midsole has those Kyrie-like midsole curvature vibes, they do not feel tippy on the corners since you sit really low to the ground.

 The Converse All Star Pro BB, personally, is the best comeback of this season (2018-19).
-Yeah, we did see Puma and New Balance putting out their own best stuff to the table as well, but none of them end up in my on-court rotation.
-Whether it was traction, cushion or combination of both, at the end of the day, they were missing something.
+Yeah, we did see Puma and New Balance putting out their own best stuff to the table as well, but none of them ended up in my on-court rotation.
+Whether it was traction, cushion, or a combination of both, at the end of the day, they were missing something.
 With the Pro BB, things are different – from toe to heel, from top to bottom the shoe feels and plays like a top performer.
 It’s like Converse has never left the game.

 You can’t grab them right now for their retail price ($140), but don’t worry, Converse is planning to do a bigger restock with a few fresh colorways at the end of this month.
 So if you will have a chance to snatch a pair – do it.
 It’s a great performer.
 It’s a head-turner.
 It’s a damn game changer.

-As for now, follow Converse Hoops IG account to be the first notified when the drop happens.
+As for now, follow the Converse Hoops IG account to be the first notified when the drop happens.